 Rozelle Tram Depot in Sydney, Australia was opened in 1904 and at it’s peak hired over 650 staff members.
 It was the second largest tram depot on the Sydney network which was amongst the largest and most advanced tram systems in the world at the time of its operation.
-By 1918, 200 tram cars called the depot home, an increase from 96 when it was first built.
-It worked in tandem with depots in Newtown and Ultimo to serve western, south-western and Ryde tram routes.
+In the Commonwealth of Nations, only London‘s was larger.
+Usage declined after World War II and the last tram in Sydney operated on the 25th of February 1961.

 Many trams from the Ultimo depot were transferred to Rozelle in 1953.
 The Glebe line which the depot serviced closed in 1958 and Rozelle Tram Depot was left abandoned.
 It was used to store 6 historic trams belonging to the Sydney Tramway Society however they were vandalised heavily.
 One was eventually restored and returned to pride of place in the Tramsheds development which has re-purposed the Rozelle Tram Depot into a food destination.